polterguy/phosphorusfive/README.md

 Hyperlisp parser.
 At the same time, it is also a linear/sequential data structure, due to each new node, starting on a new line.
-This allows us to *"map"* a tree structure out for the p5 lambda execution engine, using a linear and human readable approach, far easier to read and maintain than for instance both XML and JSON.
+This allows us to *"map"* a tree structure out for the p5 lambda execution engine, using a linear and human readable approach, far easier to read and maintain, and less verbose, than for instance XML or JSON.

 Hyperlisp also supports most *"System.x"* types from .Net, such as *"_x:int:5"* turning the *_x* Node into having the integer value of "5", instead of its string